 Health and Safety in Guatemala

 No vaccinations are required to enter Guatemala.
 That said, it’s smart to be up-to-date on yellow fever, typhoid, tetanus, rabies, and measles-mumps-rubella (MMR) shots.
 A hepatitis vaccine is also a good idea.
+Although malaria medication is not required, it may be prudent if you're visiting Guatemala's rural lowlands.
 If you’re going to take malaria medication, you need to begin taking it a few weeks before traveling to Guatemala.

 The Centers for Disease Control and Prevention (CDC) has current information on vaccinations and disease in Guatemala.
 Their website is wwwnc.cdc.gov/travel